Insuring conception starts with semen analysis-sperm check for motility, strong speedy sperm and of course, reading the canine estrus cycle correctly.

 Would you believe that spermatozoa from fresh ejaculates reach the tip of the uterine horn within 25 to 120 seconds after intravaginal insemination?
 It’s true, according to an article published in the Japanese Journal of Veterinary Science 1989;51:560-565.
 So, based on this information, is elevating the bitch’s hindquarters for extended periods of time really necessary?

-The study was performed at Louisiana State University School of Veterinary Medicine and reports an overall pregnancy rate of 91% with litters averaging over seven puppies in both study groups.
+The study was performed at Louisiana State University School of Veterinary Medicine.
+Results were an overall pregnancy rate of 91% with litters averaging over seven puppies in two study groups.
 Statistically there was no difference in pregnancy rate or litter size in this comparison of 10 minute versus 1 minute hindquarter elevation time.

 Well, so much for tradition.
-The practices of elevating hindquarters for uncomfortable stretches of time, genital area stimulation, and crating the bitch to prevent sitting or urination are relegated to the status of “old wives tales” thanks to this study.
+The practices of elevating hindquarters for uncomfortable stretches of time, genital area stimulation, and crating the bitch to prevent sitting or urination are relegated to the status of “old wives tales”.
+Your back (and the poor bitch!) will thank you for cutting that long, uncomfortable after mating procedure down to "just a minute."